kh296/InnerEyeCam/README.md

    This performs the following operations:

-    - It clones [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) into the same directory as `InnerEyeCam`, deleting any pre-existing clone.
+    - It clones [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) into the same directory as `InnerEyeCam`, deleting any pre-existing clone, then check out the version tagged v0.3.

+    - It recursviely copies the `InnerEyeCam` directory to `InnerEye-DeepLearning'.

-    - It copies from `InnerEyeCam` to `InnerEye-DeepLearning` the files:
+    - Within `InnerEye-DeepLearning`, It copies from `InnerEyeCam/ML` to `InnerEye/ML` the files:

       ```
       model_testing.py